Kardar-Parisi-Zhang universality in two-component driven diffusive models: Symmetry and renormalization group perspectives: Kardar-Parisi-Zhang equation

 \section{Kardar-Parisi-Zhang equation}

-We briefly revisit the KPZ equation before embarking on our calculations.
+We briefly revisit the KPZ equation~\cite{kpz} before embarking on our calculations.
 Consider a 1D model with periodic boundary condition having one type of particles only that execute asymmetric exclusion processes.
 In a coarse-grained description, the local density $\rho(x,t)$ is known to follow the Burgers equation~\cite{fns}, which in turn can be mapped onto the KPZ equation for a single-valued height field $h(x,t)$

 where $\rho(x,t) = -\partial_x h(x,t)$, and $\eta(x,t)$ is a zero-mean, Gaussian-distributed white noise.
 The correlator of $h$ shows universal spatio-temporal scaling in the long wavelength limit that are independent of the model parameters~\cite{barabasi}.
-In particular, in the Fourier space correlator
+In particular, in the Fourier space, correlator

-Here, $k$ and $\omega$, respectively, are Fourier wavevector and frequency; $\chi_h$, the roughness exponent and $z$, the dynamic exponent, are the universal scaling exponent that characterise the universal scaling of $C_h(k,\omega)$; $f_h$ is a dimensionless scaling function.
+Here, $k$ and $\omega$, respectively, are Fourier wavevector and frequency; $\chi_h$, the roughness exponent and $z$, the dynamic exponent, are the universal scaling exponents, which characterize the universal scaling of $C_h(k,\omega)$; $f_h$ is a dimensionless scaling function.
 For 1D KPZ, these exponents are known {\em exactly}: $\chi_h = 1/2$ and $z=3/2$~\cite{barabasi,natter}.